Foreigners sometimes ask me to explain Ireland’s political parties, which seem mysterious to them.

 Here’s my overall take.
 It may seem somewhat cynical.
 By now I’m actually inclined to think I’m being generous.
 I’ve written some of this before, but it deserves its own space.

 - Fianna Fail is the party with the best nominal vision.
 And therefore the one that lets itself down most.
-Full of petty local potholers and greasy con-men, Fianna Fail is the party of populism, of “whatever it takes to get elected” and of “the money was just resting in my account” venality.
+Supposedly interested in the rights of “the common man”, it’s actually full of petty local potholers and greasy con-men.
+Fianna Fail is the party of populism, of “whatever it takes to get elected” and of “the money was just resting in my account” venality.
 You can trust them to say things that sound good, and to do nothing much unless there’s a buck in it.

 - Fine Gael is the party of social and fiscal conservatism.
 It ought to be a decent slightly right wing party but it’s ruined by an inability to see past the interests of its core constituencies.
 “The right thing to do” is defined in FG as “whatever makes our kind of people richer”, combined neatly with a “don’t upset the church” conservatism.
 FG doesn’t do corruption, but doing something that benefits the right kind of people is perfectly ok.